 2. Richard Thomas (John-Boy Walton)

 Richard left the series after the fifth season, but that was no reason to deter audiences everywhere from doting on him.
 John-Boy became one of the most cherished characters from the show and even ended up landing several offers because of John-Boy’s popularity.
 Including the first three parts of the miniseries Roots in 1979.
 And don’t think for a second that he went anywhere, as Richard Thomas has been successfully acting ever since, most recently on two episodes of NCIS: New Orleans.
 But if you’re looking for a new show to watch, try The Americans from FX, as Richard stars in 48 episodes.

 His most recent work is in an upcoming untitled Sandra Bullock film, where he stands at 6th Billed, below A-Listers like Bullock, Vincent D’Onofrio, and Viola Davis.
+We also saw him as the narrator in the newest Waltons revival.
 Even though Richard has portrayed countless characters over the years, we know, and he knows, who he will be remembered for.

 3. Judy Norton (Mary Ellen Walton)

 The oldest daughter of the clan, Mary Ellen Walton, played by Judy Norton was universally loved.
 The Waltons changed her life forever and was a second family.